 Timing your shower sounds a little like summer camp or the military.
 But if you can wrap your head around the practice, you can cut water waste and pare down your hot-water bills.

 Cut your water use and bills down to size with a waterproof shower timer.
-These little marvels come in all shapes and sizes, affix to your shower wall and cost as little as $6.
+These little marvels come in all shapes and sizes, affix to your shower wall and often cost less than $10.
 Now, you can come clean about your water bills.

 11. Wool dryer balls

 Looking for a chemical-free, money-saving way to soften your clothes in the dryer?
 Replace fabric-softener sheets with wool dryer balls.
 You can reuse them for years, so there’s no need to buy softener sheets anymore.
 They’re fairly cheap — you can get six for under $20.

 Want to get more life from your clothing purchases?
 Check out “14 Ways to Make Clothes Last Longer.”

 Who has room in their kitchen for a half-dozen small appliances?
 The much-raved-about Instant Pot and other electric multiple-function cookers can replace your slow cooker, pressure cooker, rice cooker, yogurt maker and more.

 A multiple-use cooker allows you to make a wide variety of dishes at home, including bread and wine.
 Save money by cooking at home and buying tougher, cheaper cuts of meat that cook to fall-off-the-bone tender in these devices.

 Single-use batteries are wasteful.
 And they can be pricey.
 So, consider using rechargeable batteries.